nkuzman/helm-charts/charts/person-structure/README.md

   secretName: "name-of-key-store-secret" # string value
   location: "/path/to/key-store" # string value
   keyStoreName: "name-of-key-store-file-from-secret" # string value
+  keyStoreType: "type-of-key-store" # string value, default is JKS
 ```

 `location` attribute is used to define where key store file will be located inside container (folder structure only).
 Any location is fine, as long as it doesn't override any existing container path.
+Suggested location is: `/mnt/k8s/key-store`.

 `keyStoreName` is the actual name of the key store file itself, as defined in secret.

 Those two parameters are joined together to form an absolute path to key store file.

+Default key store type is JKS and if other type of key store file is provided, it has to be specified in `keyStoreType` attribute, for example "PKCS12".

 When using secret to mount key store, no additional custom setup is required.